Paul quotes Jesus in Acts, “It’s more blessed to give than receive” (Acts 20:35). If pressed, we generally believe it—or we think we do.

 And what about non-economic forms of giving?
 Do we really believe giving attention, encouragement, and compliments are better than being on the receiving end?

-Here are 20 reasons why giving is better than receiving:
+Here are 20 reasons why it is more blessed to give than to receive:

 John 3:16 is one of the most well-known verses of all time.
 It says, “For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”